Information & Applications » Bar Exam » About the Bar Exam

 Date, Location & Schedule

 The Bar Examination is given on the last consecutive Tuesday and Wednesday of each February and July.
-The February 2014 exam will be administered in Columbia on February 25 and 26 at the Holiday Inn Executive Center, I-70 Drive SW, phone (573) 445-8531.
-The July 2014 exam will be administered on July 29 and 30 at two sites in Jefferson City: (1) the Truman Hotel & Convention Center, 1510 Jefferson Street, telephone (635-7171) and (2) Capitol Plaza Hotel, 415 West McCarty Street, telephone (573) 635-1234.
 The bar examination schedule posted shows the exact amount of time allotted for the test sessions.
 However, the actual start times are tentative pending approval by the NCBE.
-Click here for the Bar Examination Schedule.
+Click here for the Bar Examination Dates, Locations & Schedule.

 Exam Security Procedures and Code of Conduct

 There are restrictive exam security procedures and a code of conduct that each applicant must follow.
-There are also certain things you must bring with you to the examination, certain things you are permitted to bring, and certain things that are prohibited.
-Click here for the exam security procedures, code of conduct and a list of what is allowed and what is not.
+Only certain items are allowed in the examination room.
+All other items are prohibited from the examination room unless specifically listed.
+Click here for the exam security procedures and a list of what is allowed.

 Applicants may request to use their laptop computer to type their answers to the essay portion of the examination, subject to use of the required secure software.
-Applicants must pay a nonrefundable fee to the software company to download and use the required software.
+Applicants must pay a nonrefundable fee to download and use the required software.
 To request to use your laptop, you must answer "YES" to the laptop question in the application for bar examination and timely follow all instructions for downloading the software.
+Review the tutorial videos available on your MBLE User Home Page under the "Laptop Exam" section.
 Click here for more information about using your laptop.

-The bar examination in Missouri includes the Multistate Essay Exam (MEE), the Multistate Performance Test (MPT) and the Multistate Bar Exam (MBE), which are written by the National Conference of Bar Examiners.
+Missouri is a Uniform Bar Examination (UBE) state.
+In Missouri, MBLE administers the UBE, which is comprised of the Multistate Essay Exam (MEE), the Multistate Performance Test (MPT) and the Multistate Bar Exam (MBE).
+The MEE, MPT and MBE are written by the National Conference of Bar Examiners.
 Visit the NCBE web site for information about the components of the examination and the subjects tested.

-As set out in Regulation 4 to Rule 8.08, MBE scores are weighted 50%, MEE scores are weighted 30%, and MPT scores are weighted 20% in calculating total scores.
-A total scaled score of at least 260 is required to pass the bar exam.
-For additional information, review the FAQ and this Explanation of Score Report.
+As set out in Regulation 4 to Rule 8.08, a total score of at least 260 is required to pass the Missouri bar exam.
+For additional information, review the Explanation of Score Report.
 To review pass/fail rates and performance statistics for recent examinations, click here.

 Transferring UBE Scores from Missouri